This post may contain affiliate links. Please read our privacy policy.

 How to Serve Guacamole

-Of course you can serve guac in a plain old bowl, but how much fun to serve the in scooped out avocado shells!
+Of course, you can serve guac in a plain old bowl, but how much fun it is to serve it in scooped-out avocado shells!
 They might be a little wobbly, but you can nestle the shells in a bed of tortilla chips for more stability.
-When you are scooping out the avocado to make the guac be careful not to tear the skins.
+When you are scooping out the avocado to make the guacamole, be careful not to tear the skins.

 How to Keep Guacamole From Turning Brown